 But with ongoing suppressive treatment, it is possible to lead a long and happy herpes-free life—one which isn’t defined by a dumb condition that isn’t your fault.

 Loads of people have herpes—it has to be one of the commonest conditions around; there are more people in Australia with HSV-2 than there are natural blondes—let that sink in for a second.

-But by talking to a doctor and getting a treatment plan sorted, you can give yourself one less thing to worry about.
+But by talking to a practitioner and getting a treatment plan sorted, you can give yourself one less thing to worry about.
 You might not be able to kick herpes, but you can certainly do a lot to stop thinking about it.